Fertility Yoga: Can Yoga Help You Get Pregnant?

 In fact, no single asana will do the trick, says yoga instructor and menstruality mentor Mandy Adams.
 It’s actually how you move through all the asanas since the kind of yoga practice that will really help you to get pregnant is more than just physical.

 While the medical jury is still out on the impact of stressful lifestyles on delayed conception, studies have shown that women who seek psychological support while trying to conceive experience significantly higher pregnancy rates as a result.
-But if you introduce yoga into the equation, this kind of support might not be necessary—especially if it’s Womb Yoga, which Mandy incorporates into her teachings.
+But if you introduce yoga into the equation, this kind of support might not be necessary—especially if it’s Womb Yoga—a term for yoga that emphasizes reconnecting with the wisdom of cycles throughout the whole of a woman’s life—which Mandy incorporates into her teachings.

 “Womb yoga basically means cunt power, and it’s so much more than an exercise class to stretch the muscles.
 It’s a practice that empowers instructors to include a vital part of the female anatomy into their classes—it’s not often we encourage women to include their bodies in this way, and to consider their cyclical nature.”

 Yoga for the Womb: Celebrating the Female Body

 There’s a massive disconnect between femininity and identity, says Mandy.
 “Yet we’re supposed to come to pregnancy and childbirth with an instinctive knowing, as if we can become mothers through intuition alone.”
 It doesn’t help that western culture encourages women not to talk about what goes on ‘down there’, which helps to explain why so many of us hold an array of negative or dark emotions in or around the womb.